Personal Income Tax

-As of 1 January 2017 company car tax liability for passenger cars financed via operating lease will be shifted to the lessor (we have seen all this before).
-Passenger cars leased out for individuals will also be subject to tax provided for such cars only depreciation is accounted for.
+As of 1 January 2017 company car tax liability for passenger cars financed via operating lease will be shifted to the lessor (again).
+Passenger cars leased out for individuals will also be subject to tax provided on such cars only depreciation is accounted for.

 Rules of Taxation

 Changes pertaining to reliable and risky taxpayers

 The list of conditions to be met to earn the reliable taxpayer status has been supplemented with a new item which requires a positive balance of the total taxes due from the taxpayer in a tax year.
 With this amendment the tax authority seeks to squeeze abuses involving dormant companies.